vishipayyallore/speaker-series-2024/0809_DataCouch_AzureOpenAI_S2/README.md

 2. Which is the tallest building in Hyderabad

 Input: Tell me two jokes about simple people

+Write a promotional email for a new wildlife rescue, including the following: - Rescue name is Contoso - It specializes in elephants, as well as zebras and giraffes - Call for donations to be given at our website \n Include a list of the current animals we have at our rescue after the signature, in the form of a table.
+These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
 ```

 ## X. Trying our own Completion Examples using Postman